rodero95/shiva-server/README.rst

 * `Shiva-Client <https://github.com/tooxie/shiva-client>`_.

 A web-based front-end built as a single page application using HTML5 technologies.
-It includes its own test web server so you need not to install one.
+It includes its own test web server so you don't need to install one.

 Or you can also build your own client and put your own ideas into practice.
 I